InfinityHub/FE2D_forEM/docs/source/index.rst

    .. literalinclude:: /MT2D_3layer (example 1)/list_regional_cond.txt

 In this file, the conductivities (i.e., material properties, unit: S/m) of different uniform regions are defined.
-The first line must begin with "L", which is followed by the number of actual regions in the mesh/problem domain.
+The first non-comment line must begin with "L", which is followed by the number of actual regions in the mesh/problem domain.
 In this example, there are 3 regions in the mesh.
 Subsequent lines list the conductivity of each region.
 The order of this list must be the same order that is used to define different regions (see :ref:`label-mesh-parameter`) during meshing.